cyphar/cyphar.com/doc/published/20150112-making-a-simple-scheduler-for-arduino.md

 author: Aleksa Sarai
 published: 2015-01-12 03:00:00
 updated: 2015-01-16 21:30:00
+short_description: >
+  I worked on a scheduler so I could play "The Final Countdown" on a single Arduino Uno, using proper chords.
+This is the story of how that went.
 description: >
   The latest cool thing I worked on for [NCSS](http://ncss.edu.au/summer_school/) in order to play "The Final Countdown" on a single Arduino Uno with proper